 If an infection is suspected, prompt management is essential.
 This may involve collecting samples for cultures and starting appropriate antibiotic treatment if necessary.
 It is important to work closely with the patient’s physician to determine the best course of treatment based on the patient’s overall health and medical history.
 Sometimes, it may be necessary to hospitalize the patient for more intensive treatment.

 It is also important to manage any pain or discomfort associated with the infection.
-This may involve using interventions, such as positioning or massage, or medications, such as acetaminophen or opioids.
+This may involve using non-pharmacological interventions, such as positioning or massage, or medications, such as acetaminophen or opioids.

 Conclusion